 Outdoor Therapy Program

-the second phase of the recreation program at DRG is the Advanced Recreation Program.
-The primary focus of the Advanced Recreation Curriculum is hard skill development and mastery.
-Students in the Advanced Recreation Curriculum continue to tune up the interpersonal and problem-solving skills learned and practiced in Foundations.
+The second phase of the recreation program is the Advanced Recreation Program.
+The primary focus of the Advanced Recreation curriculum is hard skill development and mastery.
+In this phase, students continue to improve their interpersonal and problem-solving skills that they learned and practiced in Foundations.

-In our Advanced Recreation Program, students are challenged by applying the skills they are learning to higher intensity activities with a greater level of perceived risk.
+In our Advanced Recreation Program, students apply the skills they are learning to higher intensity activities with a greater level of perceived risk.
 This increased perception of risk creates discomfort.
-The discomfort may bring back to the surface old patterns of behavior related to stress, fear, frustration, or shame.
-These moments are processed and connections to their therapeutic goals are made to help them continue to work through and identify areas that need work.
+This discomfort may bring back to the surface old patterns of behavior related to stress, fear, frustration, or shame.
+When these moments happen, students can connect them to their therapeutic goals.
+This helps them to work through and identify areas that need work.